 It is purely voluntary that companies, suppliers or vendors test their own products by third party laboratories, and there still is no guarantee that what you just bought isn’t diluted, contaminated, fractionated, or worse, contain toxic chemicals in them from mishandling, unless you know about the company, where the products are sourced and how they’re tested and manufactured first before you buy any essential oil from them.

-There are companies that may use these terms that are not necessarily trying to be deceptive, however, many companies very often do so to increase their sales.
-This is why it’s imperative to know the company background and where the oils are sourced, how they’re stored, the date of harvest, how they’re handled, bottled and packaged, as well as having a batch number and data sheet along with testing results that detail the oil’s constituent profile.
+There are some companies that may use these terms that are not necessarily trying to be deceptive, however, many companies very often do so to increase their sales.
+This is why it’s imperative to know the company background and where the oils are sourced, how they’re stored, the date of harvest, how they’re handled, bottled and packaged, as well as having a batch number and data sheet with test results that detail the oil’s constituent profile.
 Otherwise, you have no idea what you’re getting.

 A Brief History of Essential Oils